 You can always consider renewing your Fixed Deposit, as you approach the maturity period.
-However, in case you don’t choose to renew your Bajaj Finance Fixed Deposit, you can receive the final maturity amount directly in the bank account linked with your FD.
+However, in case you don’t choose to renew your Banks Fixed Deposit, you can receive the final maturity amount directly in the bank account linked with your FD.

 Can I withdraw my deposit before maturity?